groth001/Capstone/Assessment Reports/denialOfService.md

 ## User Story 4: Denial of Service

 #### Component Focus
-This assessment test focuses on the Click C0-10DD1E-D PLC's cpu mode.
+This assessment test focuses on the Click C0-10DD1E-D PLC's cpu.

 #### Purpose
 This assessment test checks to verify if it is possible to force the cpu to be in stop mode while preventing a legitmate user from returning it to run mode.